Kraken vs. Canucks Prediction & Picks - November 18

 Kraken Splits and Trends

-- The Kraken have a record of 6-8-4 this season and are 3-4-7 in overtime contests.
+- The Kraken (6-8-4 overall) have posted a record of 3-4-7 in matchups that have gone to OT this season.

 - Seattle has earned eight points (3-1-2) in its six games that finished with a one-goal margin.

-- This season the Kraken recorded just one goal in six games and they finished 0-5-1 in those matchups.
+- This season the Kraken recorded only one goal in six games and they finished 0-5-1 in those matchups.

 - The Kraken have scored at least three goals in nine games, earning 14 points from those contests.

-- This season, Seattle has capitalized on a lone power-play goal in six games and registered six points with a record of 2-2-2.
+- This season, Seattle has recorded a lone power-play goal in six games and registered six points with a record of 2-2-2.

-- When it outshoots its opponent this season, Seattle has posted a record of 3-2-3 (nine points).
+- When outshooting its opponent this season, Seattle is 3-2-3 (nine points).

 - The Kraken have been outshot by opponents nine times this season, and earned five points in those games.